Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that Moonlighter is a downloadable action-oriented adventure game for the PS4, Xbox One, Switch, Windows and Macs.
+Parents need to know that Moonlighter is a downloadable action-oriented adventure game for the PS4, Xbox One, Switch, Windows, and Macs.
 The game casts players as a merchant of a small town who sells weapons and gear to townsfolk to fight monsters but also has to explore dungeons and defeat creatures to acquire the items to stock his shelves.
-While players frequently have to battle monsters, using swords and other weapons to kill them, the pixelated graphics and aerial perspective eliminates the blood and gore in the game.
+While players frequently have to battle monsters, using swords and other weapons to kill them, the pixelated graphics and aerial perspective eliminate the blood and gore in the game.
 There's no inappropriate content to be found in the game, but players may find themselves frustrated by the gameplay.
 While the controls are simple to learn and play, defeating some monsters in battle can be extremely challenging.